-Amarillo College, in response to a growing demand for practitioners capable of assuming a wide range of roles in physician’s offices and other healthcare settings, established a Clinical Medical Assistant (CMA) program in 2014.
+Amarillo College, in response to a growing demand for practitioners capable of assuming a wide range of roles in physician’s offices and other healthcare settings, established a Medical Assisting (previously CMA) program in 2014.
 Graduates are entitled to sit for national certification exams, and AC’s very first cohort to emerge from the program unanimously passed those exams – clear evidence that AC students are optimally equipped to enter the workforce.

 Medical assistants are multi-skilled health professionals specifically educated to work in ambulatory settings performing administrative and clinical duties.
 The practice of medical assisting directly influences the public’s health and well-being, and requires mastery of a complex body of knowledge and specialized skills requiring both formal education and practical experience that serve as standards for entry into the profession.
 Medical assistants work alongside physicians, mainly in outpatient or ambulatory care facilities, such as medical offices and clinics.